In this article, we will look at if by regularly doing a calisthenics leg workout you can build muscle without weights.

 3. Walking Lunges

-The Walking Lunge might best be described as looking like an exaggerated walking step.
+The Walking Lunge is best described as an exaggerated walking step.
 Instead of returning to your starting position after completing a lunge, you will travel forward with each lunge/step.

 1. Start with your hands on your hips and your feet about shoulder-width apart.